 “From Riot Grrrl to Broken Pencil: A Brief History of Feminist Zine Design” for Feminist Design Rhetorics edited by Kristin Ravel, Rachael Sullivan, and Kristin Prins (chapter proposal accepted).
 This chapter traces the how design practices have positioned feminist zines from a primary concern for representation of women’s bodies to tactics for intersectional assemblage.

-“Making the Scene: The Rhetoric of DIY Composition” with Kristi Prins and Frank Farmer (revise and resubmit).
+“Making the Scene: The Rhetoric of DIY Composition” with Kristi Prins and Frank Farmer (resubmitted).
 This article presents a theory of DIY composition that builds from rhetoric and writing studies’ interest in making and maker culture.

-“DIY Delivery Systems: Self-Sponsorship in the Post-Truth Era” (revising for submission).
+“DIY Delivery Systems: Self-Sponsorship in the Post-Truth Era” (under review).
 This article reconsiders the role of the “self-sponsored” writer in a neoliberal, post-truth context.
 It considers how contemporary do-it-yourself publishers have not only attempted to negotiate a public sphere which has linked “self-sponsored” to “entrepreneurial,” but also negotiate a digital environment that links authorial desire to communicative capitalism.